 The obligation to submit declarations

-The UN Secretary-General received four new Article 2 declarations during the course of 2023: from the Democratic Republic of Congo, the Dominican Republic, Malawi, and Timor-Leste.
-Their declarations confirmed that they have never owned, possessed, or controlled nuclear weapons or other nuclear explosive devices, and that foreign nuclear weapons or other nuclear explosive devices are not located in their territory or in any other place under their jurisdiction or control.
+Sao Tome and Principe submitted its declaration on 27 March 2024, in advance of its deadline on 14 May 2024.
+Sri Lanka’s declaration was received by the UN Secretary-General the day after the country’s deadline on 17 January 2025.
+Grenada’s declaration had been due in October 2022 and was submitted on 25 November 2024.
+The declarations of the three states confirmed that they have never owned, possessed, or controlled nuclear weapons or other nuclear explosive devices, and that foreign nuclear weapons or other nuclear explosive devices are not located in its territory or in any other place under their jurisdiction or control.

 - Article 2 of the TPNW imposes a duty on each state to submit a declaration to the UN Secretary-General within 30 days of becoming party to the Treaty.
 The declaration must clarify whether the state party has ever owned, possessed, or controlled nuclear weapons or other nuclear explosive devices.
 If it has, it must further declare whether it has already eliminated its nuclear-weapon programme, including by destroying or irreversibly converting all nuclear-weapons-related facilities, or whether it still owns, possesses, or controls any nuclear weapons or other nuclear explosive devices.